alexpetros/talent-services-podcast-challenge/README.md

 We recommend that you use a Java IDE to complete this challenge; if you don't have one, check out the free version of [IntelliJ](https://www.jetbrains.com/idea/download/).
-You are welcome to complete it with a text editor, but importing some classes will be required so depending on your editor setup, you might have to do that manually.
+You are welcome to complete it with a text editor, but importing some classes will be required, so depending on your editor setup you might have to do that manually.

 ## Task
 Your task is based on some real data processing that we do for analytics on our podcasts.